About this event

 - Workshop Fri, 12/05/2017 - 10:30 - 11:20 Workshop Sessions D

-D1: The Practical Issues of Why a More Comprehensive Risk Solvency Regime does not Suit Developing Markets
+D1: The Practical Issues of Why a More Comprehensive Risk Solvency Regime Does Not Suit Developing Markets

-Speakers: Yi Yang, KPMG and Tao Liu, CIRC
+Speakers: Yi Yang, KPMG

 D2: More Than Just a Big Idea: How Big Data and Deep Learning is Helping Japanese Insurers to Protect Homeowners from Natural Catastrophe Risk

-The high natural catastrophe risk in Japan has driven the speaker's team in Aon Benfield to explore how big data can improve both underwriting and premium rating for homeowners, plus risk assessment in the country.
+The high natural catastrophe risk in Japan has driven the speaker's team in Aon Benfield to explore how Big Data can improve both underwriting and premium rating for homeowners, plus risk assessment in the country.
 The speaker will unveil their building exposure database for Japan that contains data for 65 million buildings.
 This includes critical characteristics such as roof type and condition; residential or commercial which are key differentiators in assessing post typhoon losses, the largest natural catastrophe risk in Japan.
 By combining specific big data sets, catastrophe modelling and deep learning, the session highlights how insurers, rating agencies and regulators can drill down to improve understanding of risk at the policy holder level.
 Actuaries and analysts will be able to glean a ‘behind the scenes’ insight into how this ultra-high definition risk assessment will shape their work on reinsurance buying and pricing plus wider risk mitigation strategies.